Week A

 Students:

-• Keep your device in it’s case.
-It will protect it if you accidently drop it and keeps your cover/insurance valid.
+• Keep your device in its case.
+It will protect it if you accidentally drop it and keeps your cover/insurance valid

 Parents/Carers: